 Generally speaking theScore will offer odds on all major events across the globe.

-theScore offers a good selection of welcome promotions and boosts on certain events throughout the year, but there’s no loyalty program to speak of just yet.
-We’re hoping that as theScore expands to other states they’ll decide to offer some way for bettors to accrue points and spend them towards cashback rewards, exclusives, and more.
+theScore Bet offers a good selection of welcome promotions and boosts on certain events throughout the year, but there’s no loyalty program to speak of just yet.
+We’re hoping that as theScore Bet expands to other states they’ll decide to offer some way for bettors to accrue points and spend them towards cashback rewards, exclusives, and more.

-theScore isn’t run by a casino affiliate, so any such program would have to be internal.
-However, pairing theScore online sportsbook with the sports news and media app of the same name grants users extra access to awards, promotions, and betting offers.
+theScore Bet isn’t run by a casino affiliate, so any such program would have to be internal.
+However, pairing theScore Bet online sportsbook with the sports news and media app of the same name grants users extra access to awards, promotions, and betting offers.
 Plus, there’s support to cross-link the two apps for extra features– more on that below.

-Deposits and Withdrawals at theScore
+Deposits and withdrawals at theScore

-Making deposits into any legal online sports betting account is typically a breeze, and theScore is no different.
+Making deposits into any legal online sports betting account is typically a breeze, and theScore Bet is no different.
 Simply use one of the preferred deposit methods listed below to quickly add funds and start betting.
 Remember, a deposit is required to net the benefits of most welcome offers, so make sure to deposit with the requirements of said offers in mind.
 Deposit options will vary by state, often including:

 - Online banking/E-check